- Coastal Ocean Monitoring using Autonomous and Remote Sensing Instruments

 Coordinated Arctic Acoustic Thermometry Experiment (CAATEx)

-A joint U.S. - Norway acoustic propagation experiment across the Arctic ocean will be conducted summer 2019 to summer 2020.
-First deployments will begin in August 2019, led by the Nansen Environmental and Remote Sensing Center (NERSC), let by Hanne Sagen aboard the K/V Svalbard, deploying 3 moorings in the Eurasian basin of the Arctic..
-In September 2019, the USCGC HEALY will embark on a 47 day expedition to the Arctic, led by Scripps Institution of Oceanography (SIO) to deploy 3 moorings in the Canada basin to complete the trans-Arctic propagation array.
-Naval Postgraduate School personel will be aboard both icebreakers to deploy oceanographic instrumentation and provide additional mooring deployment support and assistance.
+A joint U.S. - Norway acoustic propagation experiment across the Arctic ocean is underway.
+Mooring deployments were conducted Aug/Sept 2019, led by the Nansen Environmental and Remote Sensing Center (NERSC), let by Hanne Sagen aboard the K/V Svalbard, deploying 3 moorings in the Eurasian basin of the Arctic..
+In Sept/Oct 2019, the USCGC HEALY conducted a 47 day expedition to the Arctic, led by Scripps Institution of Oceanography (SIO) to deploy 3 moorings in the Canada basin to complete the trans-Arctic propagation array.
+Naval Postgraduate School personel were onboard both icebreakers to deploy oceanographic instrumentation and provide additional mooring deployment support and assistance.

 Potential thesis oportunities: Predictive modeling of the acosutic propagation arrival structures along the experiment path using existing oceanographic data; Annual temperature variability ocross the Arctic ocean (Fall 2020, after recovery); Contact Prof. John Colosi.